DFedorA/getInfo/README.md

 ```

 ### Typical creating a site map
-The result will be in the form of two files:
+The result will be in the form of three files:
-1. site_internal_links
+1. site_internal_links.
-2. site_external_links
+2. site_external_links.
+3. site_dependent_internal_links.

 To start creating a site map, use the command:
 ```